Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Single Transmission Attempt

 \subsection{Selection Combining}

-The packet delivery probability $\Psucc$ of the cooperative scheme in a single time slot can be calculated as the probability that either the direct link or one of the relay-aided 2-hop paths is successful.
-Hence, the packet delivery probability may be expressed as
+We define the \textbf{success probability} (\textbf{SP}) $\Psucc$ of a single transmission attempt to be the probability that the direct transmission (in the first time slot) is successful or both the transmissions of one of the relay-aided $2$-hop paths (occupying the two consecutive time slots) are successful.
+Hence,

+The outage probability, i.e. the probability that the packet is not received correctly due to an unfavorable combination of poor fading conditions and interference, is equal to one minus the success probability.
+For simplicity, we will not use outage probability in the following discussions.

 By applying the inclusion-exclusion principle we get